Last updated on

 For example, if you sell time management software and want to expand into the gig economy market, you can assess how this demographic responds to different types of outreach.
 Conduct surveys, email campaigns, and targeted ads, and use the data to build better profiles.

 The more customer profiles you have the better you can tailor marketing content to certain audiences.
-However, your best bet is to also use modern tools to personalize marketing however you can.
+However, your best bet is to also use modern tools like segment or it's alternatives to personalize marketing however you can.

 Personalization is one of the most powerful innovations of the eCommerce industry.
 Driven by AI algorithms, personalization gives customers product recommendations, messaging, and other content that is directly tied to their own data.
 This helps to cut down on the frustration of encountering ads while boosting conversion rates through more relevant marketing.